lifepillar/vim-mucomplete/Readme.md

   set completeopt+=menuone
 ```

-For automatic completion, you also need to put at least one of the following
+For automatic completion, you also need one of the following:
-in your `vimrc` (choose the combination that best fits your taste):

 ```vim
   set completeopt+=noselect